nldanne/foundation-exam-practice-1/README.md

   For example:

   - `My name is Nicholas, I am 60 years old.
 I ate 10 cookies, and I can eat much more HOHOHO!`
   - `My name is Claus, I am 54 years old.
-I didn't cookies this evening.`
+I didn't eat cookies this evening.`